-The Primary Care Track is designed for residents wishing to pursue a career in an outpatient clinical setting, including traditional primary care clinics, sports medicine and community office practice.
-Two residents are accepted into this track each academic year, and residents wishing to apply to this track must do so at the end of their PGY-1 year.
-This track is flexible, allowing residents the ability to create opportunities for electives and to teach fellow students in outpatient clinics.
-The primary care track also allows for a modified rotation schedule to achieve more than 50 percent outpatient training and fewer intensive care unit months.
-Preferential scheduling of desired outpatient electives is offered to residents on this track.
-PGY2 and PGY3 residents can add a second weekly outpatient clinic rotation in their choice of general medicine or a subspecialty clinic.
+The Primary Care Track is designed for residents wishing to focus on a career in the outpatient clinical setting.
+Two residents may be accepted into this track each academic year, and residents wishing to apply to this track must do so at the end of their PGY-1 year.
+This track is flexible, allowing residents to rotate through unique ambulatory care electives, to create their own electives, and to teach students in outpatient clinics.
+The primary care track features a modified rotation schedule to achieve more than 50 percent outpatient training with fewer intensive care unit months.
+Participating residents also add a second weekly outpatient clinic rotation in their choice of general medicine or a subspecialty clinic.

 Early planning of this track is necessary, as training in research requires more time than standard clinical training.
 Five years are required to complete the research track for general internal medicine, and six-to-seven years are required for subspecialties and/or added qualifications, depending on the discipline.
 Two years of full-time clinical training in medicine and three years of research training are required for this track.